simondolle/dgim/README.rst

         :target: https://pypi.python.org/pypi/dgim

-Python implementation of the dgim algorithm: Compact datastructure to estimate the number of "True" in the last N elements of a boolean stream.
+Python implementation of the DGIM algorithm: a compact datastructure to estimate the number of `True` statements in the last N elements of a boolean stream.

 Features
 --------